 These are the SAML attributes that will be passed to IncidentIQ and will need to be mapped inside of the Incident IQ ADFS app.
 This will be covered in the next section.
 Click OK on all three open dialogs to bring you back to the main ADFS window.
 This part of the setup is now complete.

-At this point, you will need to map your SAML attributes that were identified at the end of the previous section.
+At this point, you will need to provide your ADFS metadata url as well as your SAML attributes that were identified at the end of the previous section.
 Begin by navigating to the Microsoft ADFS app in Incident IQ and selecting the Identity Provider Settings tab.

-In the SAML Attribute Mapping section, click on the Add New Map button.
+Next, in the SAML Attribute Mapping section click on the Add New Map button.

-Once you have completed mapping your SAML data URLs, click Save at the bottom of the page.
+Once you have entered your metadata url and completed mapping your SAML data URLs, click Save at the bottom of the page.

 Downloading SYNC and Configuration Files